abexsoft/ruby-enet/INSTALL.md

     Just make at top directory.

     > $ cd \<topDir>
+    > $ ./copylib
     > $ make

+    "copylib" copy libraries which are compiled above steps to build/lib/x86-\<arch>/.
-    This make compiles a ruby extension library on ext/ with extlibs which are prepared above steps.
+    This "make" compiles a ruby extension library on ext/ using build/lib/x86-\<arch>/.
-    And then it copies libraries from ext/ and ois/build/ to build/x86-\<arch>/.
+    And then it copies libraries from ext/ to x86-\<arch>/.